 Validity is the most important issue in selecting assessment tools.
 It refers to (1) the characteristic the assessment instrument measures, and (2) how well the instrument measures the characteristic.

-A test’s validity is established in reference to a specific purpose; it may not be valid for different purposes.
-For example, a test that may be valid for predicting someone’s “job knowledge,” may not be valid for predicting his or her “leadership skills.”
+An assessment’s validity is established in reference to a specific purpose; it may not be valid for different purposes.
+For example, an assessment that may be valid for predicting someone’s “job knowledge,” may not be valid for predicting his or her “leadership skills.”
 You must be sure that the instrument is valid for the purpose for which it is to be used.
 Selecting a commercially developed instrument does not relieve you of this responsibility.

 6. Use assessment tools that are appropriate for the target population